monrdeme/secure-static-site-aws/README.md

 # Deploying a Static Website on AWS
-In this project I host a secure static website on Amazon S3, with tightly scoped IAM roles, automated deployment, and comprehensive monitoring and alerting.
+In this project I host a secure static website on Amazon S3 using Terraform and Python.
+I build least-privilege IAM roles, enable GuardDuty and CloudTrail for security monitoring, and automate deployment with GitHub Actions.
+EventBridge and SNS are integrated to send real-time email alerts on suspicious activity.

 ---